CodeURJC-DAW-2023-24/webapp06/README.md

 In this screen we also have a shortcut to the categories/forums, so we don't have to go back to the home screen if we want to change it.

 ![Forum Screen](./images/phase_1/forum.png)

+### Charts Screen

+Charts Screen, here is a histogram that summarizes the statistics of the posts created by the user, weekly, monthly, or annually.

+Introducir imagen

+### Profile Screen Registered

+Profile Screen Registered, this page displays the profile of the registered user.
+It consists of a user image, username, number of posts created, and number of threads.
+In addition, you can see the threads in which the user has participated along with the number of posts published.

+Introducir imagen

+### Profile Screen Admin

+Profile Screen Registered, this page displays the administrator's profile.
+It consists of a user image, username, number of posts created, and number of threads.
+In addition, you can see the threads in which the user has participated along with the number of posts published.
+Finally, the administrator will have an option to delete the account since they have permissions to do so.

+Introducir imagen